-Rome at this time was seething with superstitions.
-The wife of Pilate revealed this influence.
+Rome at this time seethed with superstitions.
+Pilate's wife revealed this influence.
 She said to him, "I dreamed about this man.
 Let's have nothing to do with Him."
-I think she gave Pilate the suggestion of washing his hands.
+I think she gave Pilate the suggestion to wash his hands.

-When Pilate saw that he could prevail nothing, but that rather a tumult was made, he took water, and washed his hands before the multitude, saying, I am innocent of the blood of this righteous person.
-See ye to it.
-(Matthew 27:24)
+When Pilate saw that he could not prevail at all, but rather that a tumult was rising, he took water and washed his hands before the multitude, saying, "I am innocent of the blood of this just Person.
+You see to it." -Matthew 27:24

-The wife of Pilate was only a step away from the cross, but it meant nothing to her personally, for she was in superstition and ignorance.
+She was only a step away from the cross, but it meant nothing to her personally, for she was in superstition and ignorance.
 She went into eternity her own way.